Q. Can health insurance policies still have lifetime benefit maximums? What about annual benefit maximums?

 If a large-group plan covers essential health benefits, it must do so without lifetime or annual benefit maximums (grandfathered plans can still have annual benefit maximums).
 But the “minimum value” requirements for large-group plans do not include the ten EHBs that apply in the individual and small group markets.
 So while coverage for EHBs cannot have lifetime benefit maximums (or annual benefit maximums for non-grandfathered group plans), a large group plan can be offered with no coverage at all in some of those benefit categories.
 Large group plans tend to be fairly generous in their coverage, and that was the case even before the ACA.
 But technically, they don’t have to cover all of the EHBs.

 Employers who offer “skinny” plans will face fines if their employees opt for subsidized individual plans in the marketplace (exchange), but in some cases, the fines might be less expensive than paying for higher quality health insurance.
 Employees should be aware of this—read the fine print on your company’s health insurance policy before you sign up.

 If you qualify for a premium subsidy in your state’s health insurance marketplace, you may want to apply for an individual policy instead of accepting a “skinny” group plan.
 You’re not eligible for premium subsidies in the exchange if your employer offers a plan that’s considered affordable and provides minimum value.
-But if the coverage they offer is not affordable (more than 9.83% percent of your income for self-only coverage in 2021) and/or does not provide minimum value, you could be eligible for a premium subsidy in the exchange, depending on how your income compares with the cost of the benchmark plan in your area (note that premium subsidies are larger and more widely available in 2021, due to the American Rescue Plan).
+But if the coverage they offer is not affordable (more than 9.61% percent of your household income for self-only coverage in 2022) and/or does not provide minimum value, you could be eligible for a premium subsidy in the exchange, depending on how your income compares with the cost of the benchmark plan in your area (note that premium subsidies are larger and more widely available through the end of 2022, due to the American Rescue Plan).